sisisi11/SQL-Learning-Portfolio/README.md

 # SQL Learning Portfolio

-A structured 5-week SQL Server self-study track, starting with basic querying and progressing toward analytical SQL, database programming and a final Fraud \& Transaction Risk Analytics project.
+A structured SQL Server self-study portfolio, starting with basic querying and progressing toward analytical SQL, database programming and a final Fraud & Transaction Risk Analytics project.

 The exercises use synthetic data and are organized so that each stage builds on concepts introduced earlier.